bawey/manyscripts/mp3mix/README.md

     `ffmpeg_downsample -i input.mp3 -o output.mp3 -b desired_kbps -t tolerance_kbps`
 To launch the scrpti for a whole folder, invoke:
     `batch_downsample input_dir output_dir`
+This will also save the files under the filename being a md5 sum of their contents.
+Should the output file(s) already exist, they will be skipped (`-n` option passed to `ffmpeg` from `ffmpeg_downsample.py`)